-For three years, she spent hour after four, every day, competing in 24 simultaneous full ring tables.
+For three years, she spent hour after hour, day after day, competing in 24 simultaneous full ring tables.
 The young Canadian poker pro never tired of it.
 Her passion was such that the constant grinding never left her exhausted.
 But alas, the Supernova Elite program was scrapped at the end of 2013.

 For the next few years, she continued to do well in online poker, but she had to up her game.
 No longer would breaking even pad her bankroll so well.
 And improve she did.
 But as online poker began catering more and more towards recreational players, “Krissyb24” knew it was time for a transition.
 She began looking more towards live games, and her success rate has been skyrocketing ever since.

 2016 a Turning Point for Canada’s Favorite Female Poker Pro

 2016 was Kristen’s first genuinely successful year on the live tournament circuit.
 She had already claimed her first WSOP bracelet in 2013, taking down the Ladies Event for US-$173,922, but that was the only live cash of that year for her, followed by nothing in 2014, and one menial cash in 2015 at the EPT Prague.

 Everything changed in 2016 when she found herself in the prize bubble of 11 tournaments across the globe.
 One of them happened to be her second WSOP bracelet win, worth over US-$290k.
 She followed that up with many more cashes, including a 3rd place finish at the Deepstack Poker Tour in Calgary for CA-$128k.